hamlet-io/docs/docs/learn/layers/tenant.md

 }
 ```

-An organisation will typically own one or more domains that they have purcahsed.
+An organisation will typically own one or more domains that they have purchased.
 Tracking these domains - even when presently unused, as is the case here - will allow Accounts and Products configured at a later time to make use of them.
 As we provided the CLI prompt with a domain owned by our Tenant, it has configured it here, however there are no certificates that use it currently.

 ## ipaddressgroups.json